This guide provides information to all those involved in the delivery of the Care to Learn scheme in the 2018 to 2019 academic year.

 - HE courses in an HE institution or FE institution, including courses leading to a first degree, HND, HNC, diploma in HE, foundation degree or initial teacher training

-- social activities/groups where no programme of study takes place
+- social activities/groups where no actual programme of study takes place

 - any instances where a young parent is still looking after their child, for example, while they are undertaking a study programme with a childcare provider

-Young parents can apply before their study programme dates are finalised but SBSS cannot assess the application until confirmation of the study programme details.
+Young parents can apply before their study programme dates are finalised but SBSS cannot assess the application until these are confirmed.

 Study time and work experience placements

-Young parents can claim C2L for independent study time required as part of their study programme, for example, to complete coursework, undertake revision or homework.
+Young parents can claim C2L for independent study time required as part of their study programme to complete coursework, undertake revision or homework.
 The amount of independent study time must be agreed between the young parent and their education institution.

-The costs associated with independent study time and work experience placements will form part of the Care to Learn weekly maximum amount (£160 per child per week and £175 per child per week in London).
+The costs associated with independent study time and work experience placements will form part of the C2L weekly maximum amount (£160 per child per week and £175 per child per week in London).

-Childcare provision must be registered with Ofsted for it to be eligible for C2L funding.
+C2L will only pay for childcare provision that is registered with Ofsted.
 It must be registered in one of the following ways:

 - on the early years register with either Ofsted or a childminder agency